Soofmaax/BM-Valocations/README.md

 Place your final logo at public/brand/logo.svg and run npm run build.
 The prebuild script will generate favicons, Apple Touch Icon and OG images automatically.
 See docs/BRAND_ASSETS.md.

+## Credits / Attribution

+Built by <a href="https://your-agency.tld" target="_blank" rel="noopener noreferrer">Your Agency</a>.

+> TODO: Replace “Your Agency” and the URL with your actual agency name and website once available.

 ## Acknowledgments

 - Vite, React, TypeScript, Tailwind CSS